-When your home base is in Chicago, but you need to oversee all the happenings at our six Clubhouses across the country, you become a pro at traveling—and more specifically, packing.
+When your home base is in Chicago, but you need to oversee all the happenings across the country, you become a pro at traveling—and more specifically, packing.
 That’s the story of Lori, our senior events manager.
 If anyone can fit an entire work wardrobe into one carry-on bag, it’s her.
 Read on for Lori’s very real (and very stylish) business travel wardrobe and packing tips.

 Desk to dinner:

 When traveling, multitasking pieces are key.
 A layering tee looks great under a blazer for work and also under a denim jacket for dinner or drinks.

 “Packing darker colors is something I think about,” Lori says.
 “Because when you're traveling, you don't always have access to laundry.”

 Lori’s packing tip:

 Store an extra shirt in a Ziploc in your personal item.
 That way, if you’re checking a bag, or someone spills on you (yes, she’s speaking from personal experience), you have something to change into.

 Slip-on sneakers.
 They make going through airport security a breeze.

 Lori’s favorite piece:

 Joggers.
 They’re great to lounge around in after a long day or to wear with a tee and denim jacket for flights.